CLOSED CHURCHES WITHIN THE

 Potter Brook ― with the church buildings at the first

+structures.
 In 1919 this charge was dismantled.
-Despite a fine church building and
+Despite a fine

-parsonage, Harrison Valley was served from Ulysses in 1919 and from Westfield
+church building and parsonage, Harrison Valley was served from Ulysses in 1919

-in 1920.
-In 1921 the Methodists and Baptists in Harrison Valley formed a
+and from Westfield in 1920.
+In 1921 the Methodists and Baptists in Harrison

-Federated congregation ― with each society retaining its identity, but
+Valley formed a Federated congregation ― with each society retaining its

-corner of Whites Corners Road) housed the congregations until May 31, 1998
+(around the corner on Whites Corners Road) housed the congregations until May

-― when the United Methodist constituency voted to withdraw, with all
+31, 1998 ― when the United Methodist constituency voted to withdraw, with

-property continuing to operate as the Baptist-related Harrison Valley Federated
+all property continuing to operate as the Baptist-related Harrison Valley

 Final disposition: